-Children are also taught Personal, Social, Health and Citizenship Education (PSHC) and Religious Education.
-(RE)
+Children are also taught Personal, Social, Health and Citizenship Education (PSHCE) and Religious Education (RE).

-In the Early Years and Key Stage 1 (Ages 3-7), all children learn to read and write using a phonics programme called Read Write Inc. This programme is based on synthetic phonics.
-Children are taught combinations of letters and their sounds and use these to decode and blend words.
-In addition to this, children receive daily literacy lessons to develop their reading and writing skills further.
+In the Early Years and Key Stage One (Ages 3-7), all children learn to read and write using a phonics programme called Read Write Inc. Children are taught combinations of letters and sounds which they then use to decode and blend words.
+In addition to this, children receive daily English lessons to develop their reading and writing skills further.

-At Ark Globe Academy Primary our Maths curriculum is delivered through the Mathematics Mastery programme in Reception, Year 1, 2 and 3 and ‘Maths in Focus’ in Years 4 – 5.
-Pupils in Year 6 follow the National Curriculum maths to support them in achieving their best in the end of year assessments.
+At Ark Globe Academy Primary, our Mathematics curriculum is delivered through the Mathematics Mastery programme from Reception to Year 5.
+Year 6 utilise Mathematics Mastery resources, while also drawing on the National Curriculum maths to support them in achieving their best in the end of year assessments.

 The three key features of Mathematics Mastery are:

 • More time on fewer topics